Ok Blogspot Users — Stop the Whining and Move Over to Custom Domains NOW!

-This is where it gets interesting.
-Check out my stats below in Google Webmaster Tools and see the difference it makes between using my old subdomain and the www subdomain.
+Now this is where it gets interesting.
+Check out my stats below in Google Webmaster Tools and see the difference it makes between using my old subdomain and the www prefix.
 First, take a look at the old blog subdomain:

 Now take a look at the old blogspot address pagerank:

 Both are showing my pages having a low pagerank.
-Now compare that to the exact same site with only the www subdomain:
+Now compare that to the exact same site with only the www prefix:

 Notice how my pagerank has suddenly move up to medium?
 It’s the exact same blog, the exact same content and everything!
-Only the blog name was changed to the www subdomain.
+Only the blog name was changed to the www prefix.